 How to minimize downtime in SaaS?

 Minimizing downtime in SaaS is one of the key objectives of IT teams.
-We also need to remember, that in most cases, IT teams can only impact the recovery time objective component.
+We also need to remember, that in most cases, IT teams can only impact the recovery process time objective component.

 The methods to minimize SaaS downtime include: